richardnwinder/dockerdeamon/README.md

 >const webPath string = "/home/user/DockerClient"

-alter the path string to point to the location of your webpages.
+and alter the webPath string to point to the location of your DockerClient web pages.